onzfonz/comp227/src/content/2/en/part2d.md

 ### REST

-In REST terminology, we refer to individual data objects, such as the notes in our application, as **resources**.
+In REST terminology, we refer to individual data objects, such as the tasks in our application, as **resources**.
 Every resource has a unique address associated with it - its URL.
-According to a general convention used by json-server, we would be able to locate an individual note at the resource URL ***notes/3***, where 3 is the id of the resource.
+According to a general convention used by json-server, we would be able to locate an individual task at the resource URL ***tasks/3***, where 3 is the id of the resource.
-The ***notes*** URL, on the other hand, would point to a resource collection containing all the notes.
+The ***tasks*** URL, on the other hand, would point to a resource collection containing all the tasks.

 Resources are fetched from the server with HTTP GET requests.
-For instance, an HTTP GET request to the URL ***notes/3*** will return the note that has the id number 3.
+For instance, an HTTP GET request to the URL ***tasks/3*** will return the task that has the id number 3.
-An HTTP GET request to the ***notes*** URL would return a list of all notes.
+An HTTP GET request to the ***tasks*** URL would return a list of all tasks.

-Creating a new resource for storing a note is done by making an HTTP POST request to the ***notes*** URL according to the REST convention that the json-server adheres to.
+Creating a new resource for storing a task is done by making an HTTP POST request to the ***tasks*** URL according to the REST convention that the json-server adheres to.
-The data for the new note resource is sent in the `body` of the request.
+The data for the new task resource is sent in the `body` of the request.

 json-server requires all data to be sent in JSON format.
 What this means in practice is that the data must be a correctly formatted string